-Service to the community requires Rotarians to devote their time, energy and professional skills to particular projects.
+Service to the community requires Rotarians to devote their time, energy and skills to particular projects.
 Although funds are often raised for charity this is not a Rotary club's first aim.
 The emphasis is on service by each individual Rotarian.

-Why Join Rotary
+Some Reasons to Join Rotary

-Fellowship/Friendship: In an increasingly complex world, Rotary provides one of the most basic human needs: the need for friendship and fellowship.
+Friendship: In an increasingly complex world, Rotary provides one of the most basic human needs: the need for friendship and fellowship.
 It is one of two reasons why Rotary began in 1905.

-Personal Growth and Development: Membership in Rotary continues ones growth and education in human relations and personal development.
+Personal Growth and Development: Membership in Rotary continues one's growth and education in human relations and personal development.

 Public Speaking Skills: Many individuals who joined Rotary were afraid to speak in public.
 Rotary develops confidence and skill in public communication and the opportunity to practice and perfect these skills.

-- Cultural Awareness: Around the world, practically every religion, country, culture, race, creed, political persuasion, language, colour and ethnic identity is found in Rotary.
+Cultural Awareness: Around the world, practically every religion, country, culture, race, creed, political persuasion, language, color, and ethnic identity is found in Rotary.
 It is a cross section of the world's most prominent citizens from every background.
 Rotarians become aware of their cultures and learn to love and work with people everywhere.
 They become better citizens of their countries in the process.